LeonAndrade/LeonAndrade.github.io/README.md

 The syntax `{% raw %}[[ {{ Filter Name }} ]]{% endraw %}` is a template syntax used by metabase to allow for dynamic charts using SQL and custom filters.

+All the queries in the dashboard contain dynamic filters for month/year and country.
+The images under each query here show the results for November 2010, but you can input any month from dec/2009 to dec/2011 to see the compiled data for that month.

 #### Banner
 ```sql
 SELECT concat('You are viewing data from : ', to_char(mon, 'Month YYYY'))